probonopd/phantom-licensecheck/README.md

 # Motivation

-Rumors are that OpenWrt is used in the Phantom firmware.
-If so, parts of the Phantom firmware would have to be provided by DJI in soure form.
+This shows that Linux and other GPL code is used in the Phantom firmware.
+Hence, parts of the Phantom firmware would have to be provided by DJI in soure form, however I could not locate the source code downloads on the DJI site.
 This project is to check the Phantom firmware for any open source code that might have such requirements.

+# Results

+See [findings.txt](https://github.com/probonopd/phantom-licensecheck/releases/download/travis/findings.txt) for a dump of strings found in relevant parts of the firmware.
+This shows that Linux and other GPL code is used in the Phantom firmware.

 # Hello world